Imayagithub07/Ml_classification_regression/README.md

 # Ml_classification_regression
-Hi ! all, In this repository detailly tell about problem identification and AI creating according to the problem statemnt
+Hi ! all, In this repository detailly tell about problem identification and AI creating according to the problem statemnt Please go through the problem statement carefully and what is mainly is going to solve A company works with number of employees, all the works are dependents on the employees.
+Even if one of the employees resign the job immediatelythenassigned work will be not finished at the time, so delivery of the project to the clients will be delayed.
+Company planned to make solution for this, they want to know which employee may resign next.
+If they know previously, they can arrangealternative to avoid such problem.
+As an AI Engineer you mustgive Solution to this.A)How will you achieve this in AI?B)Find out the 3 -Stage of Problem IdentificationC)Name the projectD)Create the dummy Dataset.